Carlos Rosales Mendoza: Arrests

-While preparing to liberate Osiel Cárdenas Guillén from prison, a squadron of about 150 soldiers in the Grupo Aeromóvil de Fuerzas Especiales (GAFE), the special forces unit of the Mexican Army, arrested Rosales Mendoza in the capital city of Morelia, Michoacán on 24 October 2004.
+While preparing to liberate Osiel Cárdenas Guillén from prison, a squadron of about 150 soldiers in the Grupo Aeromóvil de Fuerzas Especiales (GAFE), the special forces unit of the Mexican Army, arrested Rosales Mendoza in the capital city of Morelia, Michoacán, on 24 October 2004.
 Upon his arrest, Rosales Mendoza was taken into custody to Mexico City and kept in La Palma prison until he was taken to Puente Grande, a maximum security prison in the western state of Jalisco, on 28 October 2004 for 10 years.
 His capture resulted in new organizational leaders: José de Jesús Méndez Vargas and Nazario Moreno González.

 On 22 May 2014, Rosales Mendoza was released from prison in Jalisco after fulfilling his ten-year sentence for illegal possession of firearms, organized crime, and drug trafficking.
 On 5 August 2014, he was arrested again by state authorities at a restaurant in Morelia, Michoacán, but was released shortly after without charges.

 Kingpin Act sanction

 On 24 March 2010, the United States Department of the Treasury sanctioned Rosales Mendoza under the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act"), for his involvement in drug trafficking along with fifty-three other international criminals and ten foreign entities.
-The act prohibited U.S. citizens and companies from doing any kind of business activity with him, and virtually froze all his assets in the U.S. Carlos Rosales Mendoza was listed in the DEA's "most wanted" list.
+The act prohibited U.S. citizens and companies from doing any kind of business activity with him, and virtually froze all his assets in the U.S. Carlos Rosales Mendoza was listed on the DEA's "most wanted" list.

 Death

-Rosales Mendoza was found dead on December 28, 2015 in a car park in Gabriel Zamora, Michoacán along with three other bodies.
+Rosales Mendoza was found dead on 28 December 2015 in a car park in Gabriel Zamora, Michoacán, along with three other bodies.
 All four bodies showed signs of having been tortured.
 Authorities suspect Ignacio Andrade Rentería (El Cenizo), a former mob lieutenant who now runs the Knights Templar Cartel.